School Life

 Events

-Tokyo International University Japanese Language School offers numerous activities throughout the year to help students gain a deeper understanding of Japan by experiencing various aspects of Japanese culture.
-Students appreciate these activities as a way to learn about Japanese culture and enjoy themselves during breaks from their studies.
+Japanese Language School Affiliated with Tokyo International University organizes various activities throughout the year to help students gain a deeper understanding of Japan through hands-on experiences with Japanese culture.
+These activities are popular not only as opportunities to learn about Japanese culture, but also as an enjoyable break from academic studies.

 Spring Semester (April–June)